 '''

-annotation (missingInnerMessage = "message")
+annotation(missingInnerMessage = "message")

 '''

-When an outer component of the class does not have a corresponding inner component, the string message may be used as a diagnostic message, and then the tool may also temporarily automatically add the corresponding inner component during translation.
+When an outer component of the class does not have a corresponding inner component, the string message may be used as a diagnostic message.
+[The tool may also temporarily automatically add the corresponding inner component during translation visible to all of the outer components.]